h2oai/h2o-llmstudio/documentation/docs/tutorials/tutorial-1a/tutorial-1a.md

 ## Overview

-This tutorial will guide you through the process of setting up and conducting an experiment for causal classification modeling using H2O LLM Studio.
+This tutorial will guide you through the process of setting up and conducting an experiment for causal classification modeling [problem type](../../guide/experiments/supported-problem-types.md) using H2O LLM Studio.
 It covers how to import datasets, configure key experiment settings, and create a new experiment.
 By following these steps, you will learn how to design experiments that can identify causal relationships in classification tasks.

 ## Objectives